jacobsayono/multi-agent-case-swap/README.md

 - `heuristic()` uses euclidean properties to find potential tasks that can be swapped.
 (TODO)

+## Tree class.

+The tree class builds a tree of nodes.
+Each node consists of a task assignment configuration, including its makespan and sum of costs.
+Additionally, the node dynamically allocates new memory to create a layer of children nodes, pointing to their respective addresses in memory.
+Each layer of the tree represents the depth in which we do k-swaps.
+The explored task assignment configuration is stored in a hash table to prevent duplicates and allowing the algorithm to terminate.

 ##### Bug fixes & further implementation:
 - ~~TODO: fix arr output so that it stores best task to swap for every recursive step~~